-A Constrained Property connects a Feature Class with one ore more columns of an external table or view.
+A Constrained Property connects a Feature Class with a column of a foreign table or view by using a database foreign key.
 This makes it possible to link values that are stored in third party tables in the database, with Features of a Feature Class.